LINC-BIT/AirCa/README.md

 | Continuous loading constraint         | Some types of ULDs need to be loaded according to the load sequence                          | String                |
 | Load order constraint                 | Goods must be loaded in the specified order                                                   | String                |

-# 4. Leaderboard
+# 4. Tutorials
-Blow shows the performance of different methods in AirCa.
+Blow shows the 3 tutorials and the performance of different methods in AirCa.
 ## 4.1 Long-term Cargo Capacity Prediction
 <!-- Experimental results of Long-term Cargo Capacity Prediction.
 We use bold and underlined fonts to denote the best and runner-up model, respectively. -->